At a Glance

 Hypnosis Does Not Erase Memories

 While many people wish they could forget a painful relationship or experience, hypnosis doesn’t remove memories.
-Instead, it helps distill the emotional charge they hold, so you can address underlying beliefs, patterns, or meanings.
+Instead, it helps reduce the emotional charge they carry, so you can address underlying beliefs, patterns, or meanings.

 Hypnosis Is Rarely A Cure-all or A Quick Fix

-It is a process that supports insight, awareness, and change.
-While some concerns may shift quickly, many forms of change unfold over time through awareness, integration, and engagement.
+Hypnosis is a process that supports insight, awareness, and change.
+While some concerns may shift quickly, many changes unfold over time through awareness, integration, and engagement.

 Not All Memories That Arise During Hypnosis Are Literal or Factual